Top-of-the-Line for Brooklyn Bedding

 Manufacturing and Marketing

 The Brooklyn Aurora is compressed, rolled, sealed, and put into a box for shipping and delivery by FedEx.
 The box is long enough so that the mattress does not have to be folded lengthwise.
 The mattress is covered by a 120-night sleep trial and a 10-year warranty.
+Since it is boxed, a customer buying it in a store can take it home.

 Customer reviews and ratings of the Brooklyn Aurora are found on Amazon and on Brooklyn Bedding.
 Although GoodBed has ratings for older Brooklyn Bedding/Dreamfoam Bedding mattresses, it only has descriptions of the Brooklyn Aurora, probably because it is so new.
 None of the Yelp reviews so far name the Aurora.